kivy/kivy/doc/sources/guide/environment.rst

     .. warning::

-        Must be used during the compilation of Kivy.
-It is not required for the execution.
+        This path is required for the compilation of Kivy.
+It is not required for program execution.

 Configuration